vaginessa/Cuh-Nethunter-Kernel-willow/README.md

 Based on the [Cuh-Kernel](https://github.com/tejas101k/Cuh-Kernel) for Android 14 support and applied with patches for Nethunter support.
 Optimization patches or similar won't be added.

-*Everything should work, I didn't tested it completely.*
+*Everything should work, I didn't tested it completely though.*

 ## Build
 Have **Ubuntu 20.04**. *(You can use [distrobox](https://wiki.archlinux.org/title/Distrobox))*